-Resilience is also a component of mental health.
-People who are less resilient have a harder time rebounding from challenges, worry, or anxiety, Miller says.
+Resilience is also a part of mental health.
+It can help you handle stress better and be less overwhelmed during difficult times.
+On the other hand, people who struggle with resilience have a harder time rebounding from challenges, worry, or anxiety, Miller says.
 They may shut down, become irritable, or turn to alcohol, smoking, or drugs to avoid their feelings.

 Can you build resilience?

-We’re all born with some resilience, but everyone’s level of resilience is different due to things like genetics and economic or social backgrounds.1 However, people can strengthen their resilience through coping tools and strategies they can turn to during challenging times.
+We’re all born with some resilience.
+But everyone’s level of resilience is different due to things like genetics and economic or social backgrounds.1 You can strengthen resilience by learning coping tools and strategies to use during challenging times.

 “Your resilience toolkit can help you manage the intensity of depression, anxiety, stress, or worry so it’s more manageable,” says Miller.

 The first step in building resilience is learning what your different emotions look like — good and bad.

 Throughout the day, ask yourself, “How am I feeling right now?”
 Follow up with, “What do I need?”

 If you have a hard time describing your feelings, you’re not alone.

 “People struggle to know how they’re feeling because we’re not taught how,” says Miller.